-Support the genset on a structure able to resist the dynamic weight of the genset: ± 3 g-force (± 1986 lbf) vertical and ± 1 g-force (± 662 lbf) horizontal.
+Support the genset on a structure able to resist the dynamic weight of the genset: $\pm 3$ g-force vertical and $\pm 1$ g-force horizontal.
+See Section 7.
+Specifications for the weight of the genset.
 Use four Grade 5, 3/8-16 UNC screws to secure the genset vibration isolating sub-frame to the floor or frame.
 Torque the screws to 35 lb-ft (41 N-m).